Zeynep243/DSA-210-Project/README.md

 * Europe contains many high scoring countries so having a huge importance in XGB could be expected.

 ---
+*As an extra, I tried applying multilinear regression to my data set.
+It is on the Machine_Learning.ipynb*
+---
 ## Limitations and Future Work